The Collaborative Master's Program in Contemporary East and Southeast Asian Studies

 The program is designed to suit individual interests and needs, while providing a context to selectively broaden one’s familiarity with particular issues and countries in East and Southeast Asia.
 A core course draws on the specialized fields of faculty instructors, while students are invited to pursue individual interests and approaches appropriate to their discipline in a Major Research Paper.
 Additional course work and opportunities for language training are tailored to individual circumstances and objectives.

-Students enrolled in Asia-Pacific Studies are required to satisfy the degree requirements of both the disciplinary department and the collaborative program.
-The Asia-Pacific requirements can be met concurrently with, or in addition to, home unit requirements.
+Students enrolled in CESEAS are required to satisfy the degree requirements of both the disciplinary department and the collaborative program.
+The CESEAS requirements can be met concurrently with, or in addition to, home unit requirements.

-MAPS students have access to a dedicated research and study space in order to foster intellectual exchanges and collaboration beyond the classroom.
+CESEAS students have access to a student research and study space in the Munk School of Global Affairs in order to foster intellectual exchanges and collaboration beyond the classroom.